Web Agents Should Use Typed Actions Instead of Click-Based Browsing: Standardization, Community, and Open Problems

-At present we use the vectorization and retrieval functions from NLWeb, which were designed primarily for web content.
-Although they work correctly with the schematized verb information we created, the current scale of verbs is too small for retrieval effectiveness to matter.
-When the number of verbs grows to web scale, research will be needed to optimize both vectorization and retrieval.
+Verb granularity is a key design question because it directly affects which workflows agents can compose.
+If verbs are too coarse, they may hide intermediate choices that agents need for comparison, filtering, or cross-site composition.
+For example, a shopping site could expose search, add-to-cart, and checkout as separate verbs, or collapse the entire purchase flow into one coarse verb.
+The former gives the agent more flexibility, while the latter may make tasks such as comparing products before purchase difficult or impossible.
+If verbs are too fine-grained, the abstraction advantage is lost and agents again face long traces of small steps.
+The community will need design guidelines and benchmarks that favor reusable operations with meaningful intermediate values, similar to how GUI design conventions improved over time.\looseness=-1

+For retrieval, RAG is a natural starting point for selecting relevant verbs from a library.
+With a small verb database, a basic retrieval setup is often sufficient.
+When the number of verbs grows to web scale, retrieval must account for more than natural-language descriptions.
+It should also use verb signatures, input and output types, site context, and preconditions so that agents select verbs that are not only relevant, but also callable in the current workflow.

-Security and permission remain critical challenges for any web agent.
-The verb layer, however, provides the advantage of explicit programming abstractions.
-Security and permission requirements can be defined as preconditions and postconditions, and since a solution is expressed as code, it can be rigorously verified either statically or dynamically.
-This opens opportunities for research into modeling real-world security requirements as logic conditions.
+Security and permissions remain critical challenges for any web agent.
+The verb layer gives agents explicit programming abstractions for web interaction, so a solution can be expressed directly as code over typed actions.
+In this setting, many security and permission requirements can be stated as preconditions and postconditions, then checked statically or dynamically.
+This creates research questions about how to model real web policies, user consent, authentication requirements, and site-level safety constraints as logic conditions. \looseness=-1

-Finally, benchmarks will be essential for advancing the field.
+Finally, benchmarks will be essential for evaluating this direction.
 Composing verbs allows agents to attempt complex, end-to-end tasks, but existing benchmarks were not designed for this level of abstraction.
-There is a clear need to curate a large collection of multi-site complex scenarios where correctness and security are critical, ensuring that evaluation reflects the true challenges of the agentic web.
+New benchmarks should include multi-site scenarios with explicit task constraints, security requirements, and objective success criteria.
+They should test not only whether an agent reaches a final answer, but also whether the composed workflow respects user intent, site policies, and typed action boundaries.